Teresa Oliver: Author of ‘Again David’s Having Distractions’ About Neurodiversity

 I've also held a few professional development workshops for teachers.
 The workshops instruct teachers how to teach, relate to and understand different types of minds.

-Finally, I’ve helped several other entrepreneurs start their own businesses — i.e. a self-defense studio, food truck and an aquaponics business.
-I’m not exactly sure of the title of that particular job, but it will give me residual income as long as the business is in operation!
+Finally, I've helped several other entrepreneurs start their own businesses—i.e. a self-defense studio, food truck and an aquaponics business.
+I'm not exactly sure of the title of that particular job, but it will give me residual income as long as the business is in operation!

 How do you organize your day?

-I’ve always been pretty organized; it’s just kind of natural for me.
-I love for things to run smoothly — chaos makes me extremely unpleasant.
+I've always been pretty organized; it's just kind of natural for me.
+I love for things to run smoothly—chaos makes me extremely unpleasant.
 So, to get organized, I start with a list on Sundays of all the many things I need to do and places I need to go for the week.
 I break my list down by days and cross off things as I accomplish them.
 I also leave room for last-minute issues or mistakes.
-Being a single working mom, you really have to stay organized so you won’t burn out … or lose all of your hair!
+Being a single working mom, you really have to stay organized so you won't burn out—or lose all of your hair!

 What is it about your job that makes you feel it's the right fit for you?

 Currently, my job works well with my schedule as a single mother.
 Anyone with children knows just how hectic and chaotic any given day can be.
-Fortunately, I can create my own schedule for the most part, so the ability to be where I have to be when I need to be makes me feel like my job’s a perfect fit.
-Another added bonus is that I’m able to talk to other authors, other businessmen and women who are interested in helping children receive a quality education.
+Fortunately, I can create my own schedule for the most part, so the ability to be where I have to be when I need to be makes me feel like my job is a perfect fit.
+Another added bonus is that I'm able to talk to other authors, other businessmen and women who are interested in helping children receive a quality education.
 Finally, I feel like my work really helps individuals and families make an impact on themselves and others.

 What challenges keep you awake at night?